michaelgu95/GethLogMining/README.md

   * validation
   * promotion
   * discovery by worker, categorized as remote or local
-  * sorted by nonce and gas price
+  * sorted by nonce and gas price via `TransactionsByPriceAndNonce` heap struct
   * commit
   * execution